Frequently Asked Questions

 What kind of automated equipment will we use in the Automation Lab course?

-- liquid handling (pipetting) robot for creating plates with samples for further analysis
+- A liquid handling (pipetting) robot for creating plates with samples for further analysis

 - carousels for storing plates before analysis

-- plate reader for reading total intensity of each well in a plate
+- An optical plate reader for reading total intensity of each well in a plate

-- automated microscope for collecting transmitted and multi-color fluorescence images of multiple fields within each plate
+- An automated confocal microscope for collecting transmitted and multi-color fluorescence images of multiple fields within each plate

-- nucleic acid extraction robot for preparing DNA or RNA
+- A nucleic acid extraction robot for preparing DNA or RNA

 What careers are available to students after graduation?